 West Plains Council on the Arts, revitalizing a tradition, invites everyone to a Community Messiah Sing, directed by Larry Dame, early each November in West Plains, Missouri.
-This year’s Sing will be 2:30 PM, Sunday, November 6, 2016, at First Presbyterian Church in West Plains
+This year’s Sing will be 2:00 PM, Sunday, November 6, 2022, in the West Plains Civic Center Theater, West Plains.

 The Christmas portion of “Messiah”, using the G. Schirmer score, is performed.
 The community is invited to come to sing or come to listen!
 Score copies are available.
 The audience is invited to sing along in these favorite Messiah choruses: Glory of the Lord, And He Shall Purify, Thou that Tellest Good Tidings, For Unto Us a Child is Born, Glory to God in the Highest, and of course, the Hallelujah Chorus!

 G. F. Handel was born in Halle, Germany, February 23, 1685; a vintage year for Baroque composers as this was the same year J. S. Bach was born.
 Handel became a prominent German-British Baroque composer, famous for his operas, oratorios, anthems and organ concertos.
 Handel received musical training in Halle and Ham-burg Germany and in Italy before settling in London in 1712.
 He became a naturalized British subject in 1727.